mauritsvanrees/maurits.i18ntalk/talk.rst

 ``i18n`` means making the web interface appear translated in your local language instead of the default English.

+No localization (``l10n``).

+No multilingual sites.

-I will not talk about localization (``l10n``), which means making dates, times and currency appear in the format preferred in your local language.
+..
+I will not talk about localization (``l10n``), which means making
+.. dates, times and currency appear in the format preferred in your
+.. local language.

-This is also not about multilingual sites, sites that have content in both English and Dutch.
-See ``Products.LinguaPlone`` or ``plone.app.multilingual`` for that.
+..
+This is also not about multilingual sites, sites that have content
+.. in both English and Dutch.
+See ``Products.LinguaPlone`` or
+.. ``plone.app.multilingual`` for that.

 ..
 Maybe add two screen shots, in English and Dutch, just to make it
 .. really clear.